| THE LAND OF THE LIVING AND THE

 but not until he had agreed to work two whole months of each year on

+the farm of Fish.
 Fish was now doing very well.
 His new house was ready and he

 thought the time had come to establish himself as the head of a

+household.
 Just across the way, there lived a farmer who had a young

 daughter.
 The name of this farmer was Knife.
 He was a happy-go-lucky

+person and he could not give his child a large dowry.
 Fish called on Knife and told him that he did not care for money.

 He was rich and he was willing to take the daughter without a single